 The chicken is by far one of the most common birds around.
 Every country around the world has its own local variety, some of which are used for egg production, poultry, or even as show birds.

 But what are the rarest chicken breeds around?
 Let’s take a look into some of the most uncommon chicken varieties on earth!

 |Where It’s Found:||The Golden Campine is found in the southeastern Netherlands and northeastern Belgium.|

 |Weight:||The male Golden Campine can grow up to 6 pounds, while females can weigh up to 5 pounds.|

 The Golden Campine is a breed of chicken that is native to the northern areas of Belgium.
 It is commonly known as the “Kempisch Hoen” within the region.
 This chicken breed has two different color varieties: gold and silver.
 Both male and female Campine chickens bear the same color patterns.

-Recently, there has been a decline in the numbers of Golden Campine chickens because they do not mature as quickly as other chicken breeds.
+Recently, there has been a decline in the number of Golden Campine chickens because they do not mature as quickly as other chicken breeds.
 They also lay fewer eggs and are not so hardy when it comes to climate change.

 However, that doesn’t mean they are less useful.
 A Golden Campine hen can still lay around 200 eggs in a year, and it makes for a nice poultry product after 18 months.
 They’re great for backyard chicken farming by smaller families.

 |Where It’s Found:||They are originally found in England.|

 |Weight:||The standard male Modern Game chicken can weigh up to 9 pounds, while the female can weigh up to 7 pounds.|